-Compensation for the Chief Executive Officer consists primarily of salary, annual incentive and long-term incentive payments, and minor perquisites which amount to less than 10% of the Chief Executive Officer's salary and bonus.
-The Board of Directors approved adoption of an annual incentive plan and long-term incentive plan for senior executives of the Company as recommended by the Executive Committee at its meeting of March 11, 1997.
-The purpose of the annual incentive plan is to promote the best interests of the Exchange while enhancing shareholder value of the Company and to promote the attainment of significant business objectives for the Company, its subsidiaries and affiliates by basing a portion of the executives' compensation on the attainment of both premium growth and underwriting profitability goals.
+Compensation for the Chief Executive Officer consists primarily of salary, annual incentive and long-term incentive payments and minor perquisites which amount to less than 10% of the Chief Executive Officer's salary and bonus.
+The Board of Directors approved adoption of an annual incentive plan and long-term incentive plan for senior executives of the Company as recommended by the Executive Committee at its meeting of March 11, 1997 (the "Annual Incentive Plan" and the "Long-Term Incentive Plan," respectively).
+The purpose of the Annual Incentive Plan is to promote the best interests of the Exchange while enhancing shareholder value of the

+Company and to promote the attainment of significant business objectives for the Company, its subsidiaries and affiliates by basing a portion of the executives' compensation on the attainment of both premium growth and underwriting profitability goals.
 The annual incentive awards will be paid in cash only.

-Annual Incentive Plan target award levels, expressed as a percent of base salary, are established annually by the Executive Compensation Committee and approved by the Board of Directors.
-Payments under the Annual Incentive Plan are based on a combination of individual executive performance and company performance.
+Annual Incentive Plan target award levels, expressed as a percentage of base salary, are established annually by the Compensation Committee.
+Payments under the Annual Incentive Plan are based on a combination of individual executive performance and the Company's performance.

-The Long-Term Incentive Plan, which was approved by shareholders on April 29, 1997, is designed to maximize returns to shareholders by linking executive compensation to the overall profitability of the Company.
-Target award amounts, expressed as a percentage of base salary, are determined by comparisons to peer companies and approved by the Executive Compensation Committee and the Board of Directors.
+The Long-Term Incentive Plan, which was approved by shareholders on April 29, 1997, for purposes of qualifying the plan as a performance-based plan under Section 162(m) of the Code, is designed to maximize returns to shareholders by linking executive compensation to the overall profitability of the Company.
+Target award amounts, expressed as a percentage of base salary, are determined by comparisons to peer companies and approved by the Compensation Committee.

 Performance factors applicable to the Company, such as property and casualty insurance loss ratios, investment portfolio returns, overall Company profitability, as well as other factors are considered in evaluating the Chief Executive Officer's performance.
-Such performance factors were considered in approving Mr. Milne's 1997 compensation.

-Compensation of the next three most highly compensated individuals is determined by the Committee and is based upon the factors and processes enumerated, i.e., a determination of a salary range based upon market data and evaluation of the executive with respect to the executive's job description and his or her position within the salary range.
+Such performance factors were considered in approving Mr. Milne's 1998 compensation.
+Compensation of the next three most highly compensated individuals is determined by the Compensation Committee and is based upon the factors and processes enumerated, i.e., a determination of a salary range based upon market data and evaluation of the executive with respect to the executive's job description and his or her position within the salary range.

-Compensation of the next highest paid executives (other than the four highest paid executives) is based upon the Company's established standard compensation policies and is not determined by the Committee.
+Compensation of the next highest paid executives (other than the four highest paid executives) is based upon the Company's established standard compensation policies and is not determined by the Compensation Committee.

-Erie Indemnity Company Executive Compensation Committee: Peter B. Bartlett, Chairman J. Ralph Borneman, Jr. Seth E. Schofield Harry H. Weil Comparison of Cumulative Total Shareholder Return on the Company's Class A Common Stock With Certain Averages
+Erie Indemnity Company Executive Compensation Committee:

+Peter B. Bartlett, Chairman J. Ralph Borneman, Jr. Harry H. Weil Comparison of Cumulative Total Shareholder Return on the Class A Common Stock With Certain Averages

-The following graph depicts the cumulative total shareholder return for the periods indicated for the Company's Class A nonvoting Common Stock compared to the Standard & Poor's 500 Stock Index and the Standard & Poor's Multi-Line Insurance Index.
+The following graph depicts the cumulative total shareholder return for the periods indicated for the Class A Common Stock compared to the Standard & Poor's 500 Stock Index and the Standard & Poor's Multi-Line Insurance Index.